NinVoido/spotify-vpn/doc/man-sections/vpn-network-options.rst

   For this option to make sense you actually have to route traffic to the tun interface.
-The following example config block would send all IPv6 traffic to OpenVPN and answer all requests with no route to host, effectively blocking IPv6 (to avoid IPv6 connections from dual-stacked clients leaking around IPv4-only VPN services).
+The following example config block would send all IPv6 traffic to spotify and answer all requests with no route to host, effectively blocking IPv6 (to avoid IPv6 connections from dual-stacked clients leaking around IPv4-only VPN services).